News & Events

 The increase in government grant funding, and the ongoing support from Maddie’s Vision has led to the expansion of the team that is researching into Bone Marrow Failure Syndromes.
 Prof Hewitt and Dr Fairfax are thrilled at the growth of the team.
 From just a single researcher dedicated to Bone Marrow Failure Syndromes research in 2019, the team is now recruiting a research assistant, and two additional PhD students, to add to the team which currently includes Ariel Simpson (the Alex Gadomski postgraduate fellow), a new honours student, Caitlin Bidwell (awarded the David Collins Fellowship), and terrific bioinformaticians Thomas Guinan and Dr Kristof Wing.

-With this incredible team on board, we are looking forward to a very productive 2023!
 Thank you to everyone who has supported the Alex Gadomski Fellowship to make this vital research happen.

 Related Articles